Density measurement in the roof-tiles application

-There are numerous stages present in the manufacturing of roof-tiles.
-Initially, the clay proportioning takes place whereby the clay like material is separated based on certain factors designed to fit the final product.
-After the rolling phase of the production process, the material enters the mixing tank whereby the slurry contains both fiberglass and cement, known as ‘fiber cement’.
-Fiber cement is a cladding material that is very durable, water resistant, and is not prone to cracks or rotting residue.
+There are numerous stages present in the manufacturing of roof tiles.
+Initially, the clay proportioning takes place whereby the clay-like material will be separated, based on certain factors.
+This is designed to fit the final product.
+After the rolling phase of the production process, the material enters the mixing tank.
+Hereby the slurry contains both fiberglass and cement, known as ‘fiber cement’.
+Fiber cement is a cladding material that is very durable, water-resistant, and not prone to cracks or rotting residue.

-We have had cases whereby a previous customer had the SDM WT installed in the underflow of the mixing tank after a pump, with the goal of measuring the % of solids to control the thickness of the fiber cement.
-The output of this measuring instrument is used to control the process using valves for water addition and to add mass (slurry) to the mixing tank.
+We have cases whereby a customer has the SDM WT installed in the underflow of the mixing tank after a pump.
+With the goal of measuring the % of solids to control the thickness of the fiber cement.
+The output of this measuring instrument is used to control the process using valves for water addition.
+Furthermore, they use it to add mass (slurry) to the mixing tank.
 Due to frequent temperature changes in the process, a real-time temperature compensation using a PT-100 was needed to accurately measure the % of solids.

 If the process is not correctly monitored and controlled, it could cause variations in density and affect the final product’s outcome.